zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 :::tip{title="Cloud Run"}

 Cloud Run doesn't need to use IAP in all cases.
-It is possible to restrict Cloud Run to
+It's possible to restrict Cloud Run to
 [require IAM authentication in order to invoke the service](https://cloud.google.com/run/docs/securing/managing-access).